Kreyu/data-table-bundle/docs/reference/columns/types/column.md

 ---
 label: Column
-visibility: hidden
 order: z
 ---

 # Column type

-The `ColumnType` represents a base column, used as a parent for every other type in the bundle.
+The `ColumnType` represents a base column, used as a parent for every other column type in the bundle.

 +-------------+---------------------------------------------------------------------+
 | Parent type | none